 Residence Life Policy does not attempt to define every acceptable/unacceptable form of behavior nor every fine or violation.
 In situations not covered by specific policies, residents are expected to use common sense, good judgment and conduct themselves in a mature and responsible manner at all times.
+Don't forget to use the college student handbook and refer to the student conduct code when in question.
 To make the most of the campus experience, respect, cooperation, and consideration for the rights of others are essential.
 It is equally important not to infringe on another's rights or allow anyone's rights to be infringed upon.
 Residents will be held responsible for their actions and/or for assisting another's involvement in violation(s) (which includes watching an action and failing to report the action when it is taking place).
 Residents are responsible for knowing and following all policies, rules and regulations for on-campus living contained in this manual, as well as information from other sources including: